randa-mu/loops-2025-onlyswaps-workshop/README.md

    Send your wallet address in the Randamu channel in TG and we'll send you some!
 You're going to need it to deploy contracts and interact with them.

-> [!NOTE]
-> If you see an error such as `Error: Failed to estimate gas: server returned an error response: error code -32000: gas required exceeds allowance (0)`, you didn't complete step 3 correctly - this means you have no test ETH.

 ## Integrating ONLYswaps
 Okay great, you've completed all the setup!